Qumulo/docs/_includes/content-reuse/cnq-guide/deployment-agnostic-cluster-persistent-storage.md

 <a id="deploy-persistent-storage"></a>
 ## Step 1: Deploying Cluster Persistent Storage
 This section explains how to deploy the S3 buckets that act as persistent storage for your Qumulo cluster.
-1. Log in to Nexus, click **Downloads > Deployment on AWS**, and then download the {% if page.deployment == "cfn" %}CloudFormation template{% elsif page.deployment == "tf" %}Terraform configuration{% endif %}, Debian package, and host configuration file.
+1. Log in to Nexus and click **Downloads > Deploy Cloud Native Qumulo**.

+1. In the **Download the required files** section, select the Qumulo Core version that you want to deploy and then download the corresponding {% if page.deployment == "cfn" %}CloudFormation template{% elsif page.deployment == "tf" %}Terraform configuration{% endif %}, Debian package, and host configuration file.

 1. {{site.cnq.createSubdirInS3bucket}}